rohshall/podcaster-rs/README.md

   -c NUMBER             count of episodes

 ARGS:
-  ACTION                Supported actions are: download, list, catchup, and play.
+  ACTION                Supported actions are: download, list and catchup.
 The default action is list.
 ```
 For example:
 ```